-As many parts of the country continue to reopen, employers are looking at plans to bring staff back to work.
+As many parts of the country continue to reopen, employers are looking at returning to the office.
 But business operations won’t look like they did pre-pandemic.
 The Centers for Disease Control and Prevention (CDC) has laid out some specific guidelines for safely reopening office spaces.

 While reopening your business might provide the financial relief you need and be welcome by customers and employees, it’s vital that you have a safely prepared office space before moving forward.
 If you’re struggling with where to start, here are some of the guidelines for offices you should follow.

 The CDC recommends that employers create a comprehensive plan before reopening their offices that includes building management.
 Identify any unique hazards that may have developed in your space while it has been unoccupied for several weeks or months.
 Is there stagnant water, mold, or critters present?
 You’ll want to address these matters before bringing employees back to work.

 Once you’ve addressed any issues related to having a dormant building, The CDC recommends that building owners and managers look at ways to improve indoor ventilation.
 This is not only better for overall health, but it will also reduce the airborne spread of a virus like COVID-19.
 Ways to accomplish this include: